Southwest Florida Eagle Cam

 The Southwest Florida Eagle Cam is a website featuring live streaming webcams trained on a bald eagle nest, which sits 60 feet above the ground, in a Slash Pine tree in North Fort Myers, Florida.
 The live streaming website shows the parent eagles and their family as they build and restore the nest, mate, lay eggs, and challenge the natural elements and predators in the area.

 The site launched with one camera in September 2012.
 It is one of more than a dozen eagle webcams across America.

 The live webcam was set up by the landowner's company, Dick Pritchett Real Estate, to observe the eagles in their natural habitat in hopes of providing an educational and learning experience.

-About the Nest
+Nest

 This nest is labeled LE026-B of the Florida State Monitoring Program.
-It has been monitored for 6 years.
+It has been monitored for six years.
 The first year was when the nest was across the street in 2007.
-The pair relocated the nest in 2006-2007 to its present location.
+The pair relocated the nest in 2006–2007 to its present location.